Getting your qualifications recognised

 The International Baccalaureate (IB) is recognised as the equivalent to the Luxembourgish school diploma if your IB meets certain criteria.
 You can find out more here.

-Applications for recognition cost €75, paid as a tax, for those with qualifications from signatory countries (this includes European Baccalaureates attained at an EU school), or €125 for non-signatory countries or those with an IB.
+Applications for recognition cost €75, paid as a tax, for those with qualifications from signatory countries (this includes European Baccalaureates attained at an EU school), or €125 for non-signatory countries or those with issued by the IBO.

 You must pay this tax to the Duties, Estate and VAT department and include proof of payment with your application, which should be made by post to the Department of Recognition of Diplomas at the Ministry of Education.